TrevorPawlewicz/TicTacToe/00-day/installfest.md

 ## atom text editor

 - **Download and install Atom (http://atom.io/).** After running the downloaded file, a Finder window will open.
 Inside this window, drag the Atom icon into the Applications folder.
 - **Add Atom to your dock.** Press Command-Space to open Spotlight.
-Type Sublime, then drag the Sublime Text icon to the dock at the bottom of your screen.
-This allows you to easily open Sublime Text.
+Type Atom, then drag the Atom icon to the dock at the bottom of your screen.
+This allows you to easily open Atom.

 ## OPTIONAL

 - ***Install Mou.*** Mou allows you to edit and view Markdown files.